Simplify your stack and build anything. Or everything.

 Custom providers

 As your admin customizations gets more complex you may want to share state between fields or other components.
-You can add custom providers to do add your own context to any Payload app for use in other custom components within the admin panel.
+You can add custom providers to add your own context to any Payload app for use in other custom components within the admin panel.
 Within your config add admin.components.providers, these can be used to share context or provide other custom functionality.
 Read the React context docs to learn more.

 Styling Custom Components

 Payload exports its SCSS variables and mixins for reuse in your own custom components.
-This is helpful in cases where you might want to style a custom input similarly to Payload's built-ini styling, so it blends more thoroughly into the existing admin UI.
+This is helpful in cases where you might want to style a custom input similarly to Payload's built-in styling, so it blends more thoroughly into the existing admin UI.

 To make use of Payload SCSS variables / mixins to use directly in your own components, you can import them as follows: